 Here, you can preview the entire funnel’s workflow.

+Select the number of steps you want on your checkout page and click on the “Import this Funnel” button.
 Provide the name of your checkout page.
-And then hit the “Done” button.
+Then, hit the “Done” button.

 After you open the Elementor editing panel, you can easily edit the page as per your requirements.